GenomeDK/genomedk-docs/content/docs/interacting-with-the-queue.md

 node, and the maximum walltime (running time) a job in the partition can have.

+{% info() %}
+There is a global seven day time limit.
+Submitting a job requesting more than seven days will result in an error.
+{% end %}

 # Submitting jobs under a project

 All projects are given an account that can be used to submit jobs